AnmolChourasia-Pro/Mkdocs/docs/index.md

-# SharePoint Azure AD App Integration
+# SharePoint Azure AD App Integration tempText

 This documentation provides step-by-step instructions to:
 - Register an application in Azure AD for SharePoint.